-In addition to Kish, there are other promising gas fields that could further boost Iran's production.
-The North Pars field, adjacent to South Pars, has approximately 50 Tcf of reserves of sour gas.
+The North Pars field has approximately 50 Tcf recoverable reserves of sour gas.
 China National Offshore Oil Corporation (CNOOC) signed an agreement with NIOC to develop North Pars.
 However, Iran cancelled the contract with CNOOC after CNOOC paused its activities as a result of U.S. sanctions.
 According to FGE, this project is not likely to come online before 2020.

-The Lavan gas field's estimated reserves are approximately 9.5 Tcf, with 62 million barrels of condensate.
-The first phase of the project, expected to be completed by 2015, will produce 750 million cubic feet per day (MMcf/d) of natural gas and 11 thousand bbl/d of condensate.
+The Lavan field's estimated recoverable reserves are approximately 6.6 Tcf, with 62 million barrels of condensate reserves.
+The first phase of the project, expected to be completed by 2015-2016, will produce 750 million cubic feet per day (MMcf/d) of natural gas and 11,000 bbl/d of condensate.

-Forouz B's reserves are estimated at 25 Tcf; production from this field is expected to be used for electricity generation for exporting to Iraq, Turkey, Pakistan, and Oman.
-The first gas from Forouz B is expected in 2017.
+The Forouz B field's recoverable reserves are estimated at 25 Tcf.
+Production from this field is expected to be used for electricity generation for export to Iraq, Turkey, Pakistan, and Oman.
+The first gas from Forouz B is expected in 2017-18.

-The Golshan and Ferdowsi fields hold 39 Tcf and 11 Tcf of natural gas reserves, respectively.
-Contracts for the development of these fields were awarded but subsequently cancelled; there are currently no development plans.
+The Golshan and Ferdowsi fields hold 39 Tcf and 11 Tcf of recoverable natural gas reserves, respectively.
+Contracts for the development of these fields were awarded but subsequently cancelled.
+There are currently no development plans.
 NIOC plans to award these fields to Iranian firms sometime during 2014.
 First production is not expected until after 2020.

-In 2012, Iran consumed an estimated 5.4 Tcf of dry natural gas, an increase of 6 percent compared with the previous year.
+In 2012, Iran consumed an estimated 5.5 Tcf of dry natural gas, an increase of 2% compared with the previous year.
 The residential and commercial sector accounted for the largest share of dry natural gas consumption (34%), followed by electric power (28%), industrial (25%), transportation (5%), and other sectors (8%), according to FGE.
-While Iran's domestic natural gas consumption has been growing in the residential sector, domestically-produced natural gas is also central to Iran's plans to increase crude oil production through EOR techniques.
-In 2011, Iran reinjected more than 1 Tcf of natural gas in its oil fields to help boost oil production.
-It is expected that natural gas reinjection will increase in the coming years.
-Some estimates indicate that NIOC will require 8 Bcf/d of natural gas for reinjection into its oil fields in the next decade.
+While Iran's domestic natural gas consumption has been growing in those sectors, domestically-produced natural gas is also central to Iran's plans to increase crude oil production through EOR techniques.
+In 2012, Iran reinjected more than 1.0 Tcf of natural gas in its oil fields to help boost oil production.
+In addition to domestic consumption and reinjection for oil recovery, Iran also must dedicate a portion of its natural gas production to fulfill contractual export commitments.

 Imports and exports

-In a recent report titled Natural Gas Exports from Iran, EIA estimated that the average revenues from Iran's natural gas exports during the period July 2011-June 2012 were approximately $10.5 million per day, or about 5 percent of the estimated $231 million per day in revenues from crude oil and condensates exports over the same period.
-In 2010, natural gas exports accounted for less than 4 percent of Iran's total export earnings, while crude oil and condensates accounted for over 78 percent.
+In a report titled Natural Gas Exports from Iran, EIA estimated that the average revenues from Iran's natural gas exports during the period July 2011 to June 2012 were approximately $10.5 million per day, or about 5% of the estimated $231 million per day in revenues from crude oil and condensates exports over the same period.
+In 2010, natural gas exports accounted for less than 4% of Iran's total export earnings, while crude oil and condensates accounted for more than 78%.

 Liquefied natural gas (LNG)

-While the Iran-Pakistan Pipeline has experienced considerable financing difficulties, both countries seem committed to complete the project.
+Iran-Pakistan Pipeline: Although the Iran-Pakistan Pipeline has experienced considerable financing difficulties, both countries seem committed to complete the project.
 In 2012, Pakistan completed tenders for engineering, procurement, construction, and commissioning, and Iran agreed to supply Pakistan with $500 million to finance the line on the Pakistani side.
-The pipeline will be able to transport 1 Bcf/d of natural gas.
-The agreement covers 750 MMcf/d of natural gas over 25 year, but this was later increased to roughly 1 Bcf/d, according to Arab Oil and Gas Journal.
+The initial agreement called for the delivery of 750 MMcf/d of natural gas over 25 year, but this was later increased to roughly 1 Bcf/d, according to Arab Oil and Gas Journal.
 Although contractor targets indicate pipeline completion in late 2014, industry sources do not expect the pipeline to be operational before 2018.

-Iran's first nuclear power plant at Bushehr came online after many years of delay, launching operations of the plant's first unit.
-Construction at this power plant originally began in the mid-1970s, but was repeatedly delayed by the Iranian Revolution, the Iran-Iraq war, and more recently by problems associated with the Russian consortium that was awarded the construction contract.
-The Iranian government took control over the management of the plant in late 2013, around the same time the nuclear power plant began commercially producing power at its full capacity in August 2012 at 1,000 megawatts (MW).
+Iran's first nuclear power plant at Bushehr became operational in 2011 after many years of delay.
+Construction at the power plant originally began in the mid-1970s, but was repeatedly delayed by the Iranian Revolution, the Iran-Iraq war, and more recently by problems associated with the Russian consortium that was awarded the construction contract.
+The Iranian government took control over the management of the plant in late 2013, around the same time the nuclear power plant began commercially producing power at its full capacity of 1,000 megawatts (MW), according to BMI.
 Two additional units are planned at Bushehr, each with a planned capacity of 1,000 MW, according to the World Nuclear Association.

-Iran's government plans to construct additional nuclear power plants, the next of which is likely to be a station near Darkhovin with a generation capacity of 360 megawatts, although initial plans included capacity of more than 1,000 MW.
-However, sanctions imposed on Iran's controversial nuclear program may prevent the development of not only this nuclear power plant, but also adversely affect thermal and hydroelectric projects due to a lack of financing and necessary technology.
+Iran's government plans to construct additional nuclear power plants, the next of which is likely to be a station near Darkhovin with a generation capacity of 360 MW, although initial plans included capacity of more than 1,000 MW.
+However, sanctions imposed on Iran's controversial nuclear program may prevent the development of not only this nuclear power plant, but also adversely affect fossil-fueled generation and hydroelectric projects as a result of a lack of financing and necessary technology.

-Increasing its generation capacity will help ensure that Iran can meet its increasing domestic demand and continue to export electric power to neighboring countries.
-Preliminary data show that as of 2011, Iran was a net exporter of electric power to Armenia, Pakistan, Turkey, Iraq, and Afghanistan.
+Increasing its generation capacity will help ensure that Iran can meet its increasing domestic power demand and continue to export electric power to neighboring countries.
+Iran exports electric power to Armenia, Pakistan, Turkey, Iraq, and Afghanistan.
 Azerbaijan and Armenia supply electricity to Iran under a swap agreement.